 Flowers late August through September, fruits mature in October.

-The time of year you would expect to find Mexican Seaside Goldenrod flowering and fruiting in New York.
+The time of year you would expect to find Southern Seaside Goldenrod flowering and fruiting in New York.

 Solidago mexicana L.